 This isn’t dehydration in the sense of the more serious medical condition, it’s just that your dog might need refreshment.

-However, a dry nose can be one of the symptoms of dehydration (though not in all cases), so you should double check.for other signs that your dog is truly dehydrated (see below).
+However, a dry nose can be one of the signs of dehydration in dogs (though not in all cases), so you should double check for other symptoms that your dog is truly dehydrated (see below).

 Weather and Temperatures